-Thermal and thermogravimetric analysis in a laboratory
+Thermal analysis in a laboratory

 Thermal analysis is essential for manufacturers wishing to characterise and optimise the thermal performance of their materials.
 Whether the aim is to understand behaviour at high temperatures, prevent failure or improve product durability, this analysis provides accurate and reliable data.
 Thanks to techniques such as TGA and DSC, the FILAB laboratory can meet the challenges of the most demanding sectors, from aeronautics to chemicals and plastics.